 While the food is outstanding, we totally recommend going there just for dessert!
 Get the “One Hot Cookie” featuring baked-to-order chocolate chip cookies, topped with chocolate ice cream, and covered in caramel sauce and whipped cream.
 It’s one of those desserts that you’ll dream about for weeks, and count the days until you’re back in St. Augustine to experience it again!

 The Donut Experiment

-Wishing for a store who would make your own version of donut in front of you?
+Wishing for a store that would make your own version of donuts in front of you?
 Say no more, just visit The Donut Experiment in St. Augustine and taste the ultimate donut experience!

 Who doesn’t love an immersive food experience?
 The Donut Experiment gives you just that – the ability to create the donut of your dreams!
 Start with a cake donut that’s freshly made to order, right in front of you, and then choose what you want on it!
 Each donut is topped to order, from a wide variety of icings and toppings.